BitmasterXor/Delphi_Basic_UDP_Holepunching/README.md

 ## 🔌 Usage
 1. **Server Setup**: Launch the server to listen for incoming connections on the configured port.
-2. **Client Connection**: Enter the server’s IP address and port, then start the connection from the client.
+2. **Client Connection**: Enter the server’s IP address, then start the connection.
 3. **UDP Hole Punching**: The server helps establish a peer-to-peer connection between two clients, even if they are behind NAT.
-4. **Disconnect**: Close the client application to disconnect from the server.

 ## 🤝 Contributing
 Fork, modify, and submit a pull request with improvements or fixes!